 The Aquarian Hermetic Tarot – 78 USD shipping included.

-Limited Edition – 78 copies only.
+Limited Edition – 7 copies only, sold out.

 Standard 78 cards deck + cover card and one extra bulk card.
 350gsm thick standard coated art paper, shrink-wrapped.